-As discussed earlier in this document, the overall financial results for fiscal 2012 fell short of the target level of performance, which itself was an increase over prior year performance.
-As a result, in December 2012, Messrs.
-Crandall, Eisenbrown, Kulaszewicz and Ruff were awarded ICP payments of \$299,600, \$299,000, \$233,000 and \$240,600, respectively, which represent awards that were 82%, 82%, 78% and 67% of target, respectively.
+As discussed earlier in this document, despite record EPS and sales, we achieved results slightly below the target goals for these measures.
+We exceeded our target for free cash flow and ROIC, resulting in fiscal 2014 ICP awards slightly above target for our NEOs (average 106% of target payout).
+As a result, in December 2014, Messrs.
+Crandall, Hagerman, Kulaszewicz, and Moret were awarded ICP payments of \$458,700, \$380,600, \$489,400 and \$371,500, respectively, which represent awards that were 105%, 105%, 121% and 92% of target, respectively.
+Strong results in Architecture & Software merited a higher award for Mr. Kulaszewicz, who is responsible for that segment.

-At the beginning of fiscal 2012, Messrs.
-Eisenbrown and Ruff were each granted options for 21,400 shares, 3,720 performance shares at target and 1,690 restricted shares; Mr. Crandall was granted options for 25,700 shares, 4,460 performance shares at target and 2,030 restricted shares; and Mr. Kulaszewicz was granted options for 18,200 shares, 3,160 performance shares at target and 1,440 restricted shares.
+At the beginning of fiscal 2014, Messrs.
+Crandall, Kulaszewicz, and Moret were each granted options for 17,800 shares, 3,900 performance shares at target and 1,380 restricted shares; Mr. Hagerman was granted options for 11,900 shares, 2,600 performance shares at target and 920 restricted shares.
 Consistent with our executive compensation philosophy, in determining these grants, we considered:

-- · information on the officers' total compensation compared to the compensation of similar positions at the Major Companies in the Towers Watson executive compensation database, using a regression analysis developed by Towers Watson based on our sales; - internal comparisons with other officers; - historical information regarding their long-term compensation opportunities; and - past and expected future contributions to our long-term performance.
+- information on the officers' total compensation compared to the compensation of similar positions at the Major Companies in the Towers Watson executive compensation database, using a regression analysis developed by Towers Watson based on our sales; - internal comparisons with other officers; - historical information regarding their long-term compensation opportunities; and - past and expected future contributions to our long-term performance.

-Messrs.
-Kulaszewicz and Ruff received compensation related to their expatriate assignments consistent with our standard expatriate policy.
-The Company believes international assignments benefit shareowners as we deploy talent globally and develop our global leadership capabilities.
+Mr. Kulaszewicz received compensation related to his expatriate assignment consistent with our standard expatriate policy.
+The Company believes international assignments benefit shareowners as we develop stronger global leadership capabilities.

-Changes in Compensation Programs for Fiscal 2013
+Changes in Compensation Programs for Fiscal 2015

-At our 2012 Annual Meeting of Shareowners 94.8% of the shares voted at the meeting voted to approve the advisory vote on our executive compensation programs.
+At our 2014 Annual Meeting of Shareowners, 96% of the advisory vote shares cast at the meeting approved the compensation of our NEOs.
 Based on this strong endorsement, the Compensation Committee did not implement any changes in our executive compensation program as a result of such vote.
-The Compensation Committee did approve, however, certain small adjustments to our executive compensation plan for fiscal 2013, which are discussed in the following sections.